 We can use a feature called “advanced segments” to look at each separately, and get an idea how our brand or campaign awareness is changing over time.

-Set up two advanced segments as shown below (click through to see larger images), dragging the coloured blocks over from the bar on the left into the slots on the right.
+Set up two advanced segments as shown above, dragging the coloured blocks over from the bar on the left into the slots on the right.
 Include variations of your organisation name such as acronymns and your web address.

 To use the segments just click the Advanced Segments drop down at the top of the screen and check the box.
 Right away you’ll see on your visit graph what percentage of your traffic comes from that segment and how their behaviour differs from the baseline average.